Previous post: ADDers Should Learn From the Presidential Online Websites and Blogs

 MySpace

 Both Candidates pages were fairly well designed compared to the usual chaotic look some favour.
 Barack Obama had nearly 4 times the number of friends on MySpace as John McCain, and 269% more search results for his name.
-Strangely enough, I found 147K comments on Barack Obama’s MySpace page but none at all on John McCain’s.
-Not sure why he didn’t display any, which seems one of the main points of Myspace.
-Possibly the fear of too many negative ones?

 Twitter

 Here we have a case of severe internet cluelessness on the part of the John McCain Campaign.
 Barack Obama cranked out 10 times more tweets than John McCain, had 2254% more followers, and 1,029% more search results.
 John McCain’s last tweet was October 24th!
 So clueless that he didn’t send a vote today tweet on election day!.
-Some power twitter users like Alltop Media mogul Guy Kawasaki have large numbers of follower, in Guy’s case 24,726 followers.
+Some power twitter users like Alltop Media mogul Guy Kawasaki have large numbers of followers, in Guy’s case 24,726 followers.
 Imagine having a few of those people on your list AND the fact that some of their followers will retweet and/or blog the message if they like it, and they have followers, etc, etc.

 UPDATE: Thanks to Oliver and Faruk for pointing out I listed the wrong John McCain Twitter page, just corrected it.
-I mistakenly linked to a McCain fan page, who had nearly half the followers as the offical one but massively more tweets.
+I mistakenly linked to a McCain fan page, who had nearly half the followers as the official one but massively more tweets.
 Maybe John McCain should have outsourced his twittering to him:) Also updated, he has 29,202 YouTube subscribers.

 Friend Feed